 On July 8, 2019 and August 1, 2019, purported stockholders of our company served putative class action lawsuits in the Superior Court of New Jersey for Somerset County, captioned Paul Kuehl vs. electroCore, Inc., et al., Docket No. SOM-L 000876-19 and Shirley Stone vs. electroCore, Inc., et al., Docket No. SOM-L 001007-19, respectively.
 In addition to our company, the defendants include present and past directors and officers, Evercore Group L.L.C., Cantor Fitzgerald & Co., JMP Securities LLC and BTIG, LLC, the underwriters for our IPO; and two of our stockholders.
 On August 15, 2019, the Superior Court entered an order consolidating the Kuehl and Stone actions, which are proceeding under Docket No. SOM-L 000876-19.
 Each plaintiff was appointed a co-lead plaintiff.
 The plaintiffs filed a consolidated amended complaint, which sought certification of a class of stockholders who purchased our common stock in our IPO or whose purchases are traceable to that offering.
 The consolidated amended complaint alleged that the defendants violated Sections 11, 12(a)(2) and 15 of the Securities Act with respect to the registration statement and related prospectus for the IPO.
 The complaint sought unspecified compensatory damages, interest, costs and attorneys' fees.
-On October 31, 2019, we filed a motion to dismiss the complaint or in the alternative to stay the action in favor of the pending federal action (discussed below).
+On October 31, 2019, the Company and the other defendants filed a motion to dismiss the complaint or in the alternative to stay the action in favor of the pending federal action (discussed below).
 On February 21, 2020 the court granted the defendants' motion to dismiss the consolidated amended complaint with prejudice.
+On March 2, 2020 the court entered an amended order dismissing the consolidated amended complaint with prejudice.
 On March 27, 2020, the plaintiffs filed a notice of appeal with the N.J.
 Superior Court - Appellate Division.
 The appeal was fully briefed as of July 17, 2020.
 The date for argument of the appeal has not yet been set.